-To progress in the Practical Nursing program, students must:
+To progress in the LPN-BSN Bridge Program, students must:

-- Achieve a "C" or higher in their required nursing coursework - Successfully complete all on-campus labs and simulations as scheduled, and - Successfully complete all the clinical requirements they are assigned to - Successfully pass all high-stakes skills check-offs - · Successfully pass all high-stake dosage calculation examinations, and - Successfully pass the ATI Comprehensive Exit Exam with minimum passing score
+- Achieve a "C" or higher in their required nursing coursework. - Successfully complete all labs and simulations as scheduled, and - Successfully complete all the clinical requirements they are assigned to. - Successfully pass all skills checkoffs. - Successfully pass all dosage calculation examinations, and - Successfully pass the ATI Comprehensive Exit Exam with minimum passing score. - Or have an extenuating circumstance that has led to an approved Leave of Absence and/or waiver